 In its simplest form, kimchi is made with nappa cabbage, Korean red chili pepper flakes (gochugaru), garlic, and salt but there are many different ways to make kimchi!
 Some use salted shrimp, some use fish sauce or shrimp paste.
 They will all taste slightly different so don't be afraid to try them all out!

-Something I like to have around the house all the time is kimchi.
-It’s such a versatile ingredient that packs a strong flavour punch.
-Bonus is that it is also very healthy for you too.
-It’s made using lacto-fermentation which is a form of pickling that creates good bacteria and probiotics for your gut.
-If you have never had this before, and you don’t mind foods like sauerkraut then you should definitely try it!
+Not only is it delicious and adds a lot of flavor to any dish you use it on, but it is also good for you because it uses Lacto-fermentation (a type of pickling) that creates good bacteria and probiotics for your gut.
+If you have never had this before, and you don't mind foods like sauerkraut then you should definitely try it!

-As an ingredient, it goes really well in soups, stir-fries, sandwiches, noodles or just eat it as side dish like they commonly do in Korean cuisine.
+Kimchi goes really well in soups, stir-fries, sandwiches, and noodles.
+You can also eat it as-is as a banchan like they commonly do in Korean cuisines.

 For this kimchi rice cake recipe, most of these ingredients will be found at your local Asian supermarket.